silent-brad/cv/resume-Brad-White-Aug-2025.typ

 #resume_section("Summary")

 #summary_item(
   [_Full-stack Software Engineer with 2 and 1/2 years of professional software development experience and over a decade of experience in web app development.
+I am passionate about learning new things to quench my insatiable thirst for learning.
 Seeking a junior to mid level software engineering role near *Richmond, VA* or remote._]
 )

 #resume_section("Hard Skills")